 But probably not … I actually liked the feeling of jamais vu, the sense of wonder and re-discovery.
 It’s good to be jolted now and again.
 What next?

-Practical Information and Tips for Visiting the Musee Marmottan Monet:
+Practical Guide & Tips for Visiting the Musee Marmottan Monet:

 Address: 2 rue Louis Boilly | 16th Arrondissement, 75016 Paris, France